wemap/perception-toolkit/README.md

 This toolkit provides a set of components and utilities for developers to add an ambient AR experience to their website.
-For example, a primary use-case supported is the ability to detect barcodes (in -- say -- a store) with the user's device camera, and to show them extended information on the product, and allow them to add to their cart.
+For example, a primary use-case supported is the ability to detect barcodes (in -- say -- a real-world store) with the user's device camera, and to show them extended information on a given product.

 Included in this toolkit is: